Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940:

 Salonica is listed in the Norway-U.K. Convoy HN 10 in Febr.-1940, bound for Birkenhead with ore.
 Follow the link for more details; several Norwegian ships took part.
-In the middle of the following month she joined Convoy OB 110, which left Liverpool on March 16, joined up with OA 110 on March 18, the combined convoy forming the Gibraltar bound Convoy OG 22 (see also my page naming ships in all OG convoys).
+With the Norwegian Fana, she later joined Convoy OB 110, which left Liverpool on March 16 and joined up with OA 110 on March 18, the combined convoy forming Convoy OG 22, which arrived Gibraltar on March 24 (see my page naming ships in all OG convoys).
 Salonica's destination is given as Savona.

 Final Fate - 1940:

 Salonica had departed Pugwash, N.S. on Nov.
-4-1940 with a cargo of 1030 fathoms pitprops for Newcastle.
-Arrived Sydney, C.B. the next day then left in Convoy SC 11 on Nov.
+4-1940 with a cargo of 1030 fathoms of pitprops for Newcastle (again, see also the archive document).
+She arrived Sydney, C.B. the next day then left in Convoy SC 11 on Nov.
 9.

 The port lifeboats were destroyed, the starboard boat filled with water and tipped over as it reached the water and the 16 men who were in it fell out, 14 of whom disappeared in the rough seas while 2 managed to get back on the ship with the help of the boat falls.
 The Canadian escort vessel Skeena had approached, and the 9 men still on board the ship were able to get in the workboat and quickly row to safety.
 7 out of the 14 who had disappeared from the overturned lifeboat were also found and rescued by the British escort Enchantress which landed them in Liverpool.
 Those who had been picked up by Skeena were landed in Gourock on Nov.
 25.

-D/S Bruse was also sunk in this convoy, which had several Norwegian ships.
+D/S Bruse was also torpedoed by U-100 in this convoy, which had several Norwegian ships.
 Follow the link to my page about SC 11 for their names and info on other ships sunk.
-"Nortraships flåte" says Salonica was hit at 02.46 on the 23rd (agreeing with the captain's report), and Bruse at 03:20, while Rohwer lists Bruse first, using German time 01:17 and 04:36 for Salonica.
+"Nortraships flåte" says Salonica was hit at 02.46 on the 23rd (agreeing with the captain's report), and Bruse at 03:20, while J. Rohwer lists Bruse first, giving German time 01:17, and 04:36 for Salonica.
 Uboat.net gives the time as 04:14 for Bruse and 04:36 for Salonica (external links).
-04:14 is the time given for the Dutch Ootmarsum in Rohwer's book, so it's quite possible that new findings now indicate it was Bruse that was hit at that time, and not the Dutch vessel.
+04:14 is the time given for the Dutch Ootmarsum in Rohwer's book, so it's quite possible that new findings now indicate it was Bruse that was hit at that time, and not the Dutch ship.

 The maritime inquiries were held in Glasgow on Dec.
 5-1940 with the captain, the 1st mate, the 2nd engineer, and Able Seaman Kristiansen (helmsman) appearing.
 The latter was one of the 2 who had managed to climb back on board after the lifeboat had capsized.